 Mammography is a common imaging method used to screen for breast cancer, the second most common cancer in women.
 The result of a mammogram is a simple black and white image of the tissues that make up the breast.
 But even an image displaying apparently healthy breast tissue may still show signs that could be useful in assessing risk for breast cancer.
 It turns out that density — the proportion of dense (white) areas that appear on a mammogram — matters.
 In the last decade, research has revealed that women with high mammographic density (>75% dense tissue on a mammogram) have four to five times higher risk for breast cancer.

 Characteristics such as age and BMI can affect mammographic density, but it’s estimated that over 60% of the variability in mammographic density is due to genetic factors.
 In an effort to identify these genetic factors, a multi-national team of researchers searched for genetic variants linked to this trait in 7,712 European women with known breast density.
 In results published recently in Nature Genetics, the researchers identified a variant in a gene called ZNF365 that is correlated with breast density.
-They found that each copy of an A at rs10995190 was associated with a 2% decrease in mammographic density.
-The researchers also found that each copy of an A at rs10995190 is also associated with slightly lower odds of developing breast cancer.
-This association of rs10995190 with breast cancer replicated a similar result found by another research group in 2010.
+They found a variant associated with a 2% decrease in mammographic density.
+This association of with breast cancer replicated a similar result found by another research group in 2010.

 SNPwatch gives you the latest news about research linking various traits and conditions to individual genetic variations.
 These studies are exciting because they offer a glimpse into how genetics may affect our bodies and health; but in most cases, more work is needed before this research can provide information of value to individuals.
 For that reason it is important to remember that like all information we provide, the studies we describe in SNPwatch are for research and educational purposes only.
 SNPwatch is not intended to be a substitute for professional medical advice; you should always seek the advice of your physician or other appropriate healthcare professional with any questions you may have regarding diagnosis, cure, treatment or prevention of any disease or other medical condition.